chawintree/chawintree.github.io/about.md

 permalink: /about/
 ---

-# Hi, I'm Chawin
+## Hi, I'm Chawin

-I work as Engineering Director at [Paytently](https://paytently.com) and have opinions and thoughts on many things
+I work as VP of Engineering at [Paytently](https://paytently.com) and have opinions and thoughts on many things.